ilex-paraguariensis/yerbamate/README.md

 <h1 style="color:green"><span style="color:green">Maté 🧉</span></h1>

 Maté is a deep learning framework compatible with Pytorch and Tensorflow.
-It is a package and project manager for deep learning projects.
+It is a package and project manager for deep learning.
 With Maté you can add neural network dependencies such as CNN, RNN, Transformer, and ViT variants to your projects with a simple command line.
 As a project manager, Maté evaluates, trains, and keep track of your numerous experiments.
 Mate adds the source code of the dependencies to your project, making it fully customizable and reprodocible.

 ### A word of notice
 This project is still in its early stages and is not ready for production.
 Some features are not yet implemented, and some are not yet stable.

-## HelloMatéWorld
+## Hello World in Maté
 Maté first is born as a `mate.json` configuration file then baptized to generate code, the code will be used to train a model.
 In this file you can select and modify hyperparameters of your architecture.
 ```
 {